dobtco/formbuilder/README.md

 - `Formbuilder.views`

 Because of its modular nature, Formbuilder is easy to customize.
 Most of the configuration lives in class variables, which means you can simply override a template or method.
-If you have questions, feel free to open an issue.
-We've tried to bridge the gap between convention and configuration, but there's no guarantee that we were successful :P
+If you have questions, feel free to open an issue -- we've tried to bridge the gap between convention and configuration, but there's no guarantee that we were successful.

 ## Events
 More coming soon...